greg-raven/hdc/_posts/2015-10-23-long-road-to-go.md

 The Green Tree Boulevard extension is in the right-of-way acquisition phase, according to Miller.

-“We’re waiting on word for the (grant proposal) that we submitted,” Miller said.
+“We're waiting on word for the (grant proposal) that we submitted,” Miller said.
 “All three agencies went to Washington last April to promote the Green Tree extension.
-We’re still waiting to hear what … funds will come our way.”
+We're still waiting to hear what … funds will come our way.”

 Two potential funding grants were requested in Washington, Miller said.
 The first was for $20 million, which would fund the project to completion.
 The second, which would serve as interim funding, was a fallback request of $13 million.